ahmedshayea/Jrasel/README.md

 ```

-## Features
+## Usage
-- **Client-Server Architecture**: A robust server that can handle multiple concurrent clients.
-- **Custom Protocol**: A simple, text-based protocol for client-server communication.
-- **Authentication**: Secure user authentication and signup.
-- **Group Chat**: Users can create, join, and send messages to groups.
-- **Multiple Clients**:
-    - **Terminal Client**: A command-line interface for interacting with the chat server.
-    - **GUI Client**: A user-friendly graphical interface built with Swing.
-- **In-Memory Data Store**: The server uses an in-memory data store for users and groups, with a database-ready architecture.
+In this section, I will provide an overview of how the project is strucutred, how to use it , and potentionally how to contribute to it if you want to.

-## Project Structure
+### Project Structure

-The project is organized into the following main packages:
+The project is splitted into the following main packages:

 -   `com.rasel.server`: Contains the server-side logic, including connection management, authentication, and request handling.
--   `com.rasel.client`: Contains the client-side logic, including the base `Client` class and the `TerminalClient`.
+-   `com.rasel.client`: Contains the client-side logic, including the base `Client` class ( which is the main client interface to interact with the rasel protocol) and the `TerminalClient`.
 -   `com.rasel.gui`: Contains the Swing-based GUI client, including the `Launcher`, `LoginFrame`, and `ChatFrame`.
 -   `com.rasel.common`: Contains classes shared between the client and server, such as the `Request` and `Response` builders and parsers.
 -   `com.rasel.server.db`: Contains the in-memory database implementation for managing users and groups.

-## How It Works
+### How It Works

-### Server
+#### Server

 1. The `Server` class initializes a `ServerSocket` and listens for incoming client connections.
 2. For each new connection, a `ClientHandler` thread is created to handle communication with that client.
-3. The `ClientHandler` reads requests from the client, parses them using `RequestParser`, and processes them based on the `RequestIntent`.
+3. The `ClientHandler` constantly reads requests from the client, parses them using `RequestParser`, and processes them based on the `INTENT`.
 4. The `AuthenticationManager` handles user authentication and signup, interacting with the `DatabaseManager`.
 5. The `ConnectionManager` keeps track of all connected clients and their authentication status.
-6. The `DatabaseManager`, along with `UserManager` and `GroupManager`, manages the application's data in memory.
+6. The `DatabaseManager`, along with `UserManager` ,`GroupManager`, and `ChatMessagesManager`, they manages application data,
+    currenltly in-memory but can be extended to use a persistent database without changing the classes interface implementation.

-### Client
+#### Client

-1. The `Client` class establishes a connection to the server and provides methods for sending requests and receiving responses.
+1. The `Client` class establishes a connection to the server and provides methods for sending various requests types and subscribes to various server messages,
+    it uses the `ResponseBus` to manage event-driven responses form the server, allow client to subscribe to specific response types ( response resources to be more accurate ).
-2. The `TerminalClient` provides a command-line interface for users to interact with the chat service.
+2. The `TerminalClient` provides a command-line interface for users to interact with the chat service, it uses the `Client` class to send and receive messages.
 3. The `GuiClient` and the other classes in the `com.rasel.gui` package provide a graphical user interface for a more user-friendly experience.
 4. Both clients use the `RequestBuilder` to construct requests and the `ResponseParser` to interpret responses from the server.

-## Protocol
+## Rasel Protocol Specifications

-The communication between the client and server is based on a custom, text-based protocol.
-Requests and responses are formatted as a series of key-value pairs, terminated by a special end-of-message marker.
+The specifications are still in development, this is the current version of the protocl:

 ### Request Format

+A request is just a plain text string with the following format:

 ```
-INTENT:<intent>
-CREDENTIALS:<username>:<password>
-GROUP:<group_name>
-DATA:<message>
+INTENT:<intent_name>
+[CREDENTIALS:<username>:<password>]
+[GROUP:<group_name>]
+[DATA:<data>]
 END_OF_REQUEST
 ```

+-   `INTENT`: Specifies the purpose of the request.
+It's a mandatory field.
+-   `CREDENTIALS`: Optional field for authentication.
+It includes the username and password separated by a colon.
+-   `GROUP`: Optional field to specify a group identifier.
+-   `DATA`: actual data of the request, think of it as the http body.
+-   `END_OF_REQUEST`: Marks the end of the request.

+### Request Intents

+**INTENT** is a mandatory field, it is used by the server to determine how to handle the request,
+these are the available intents:

+-   `AUTH`: Authenticate a user, performs a login.
+-   `SEND`: Send a message to a group, group must be provided in the request.
+-   `CREATE`: Create a new group.
+-   `GET_GROUPS`: Get a list of all groups.
+-   `GET_USERS`: Get a list of all users or users in a specific group, depends on the precentation of GROUP field, if you provided GROUP identifier, list of users in that group will be returned.
+-   `ADD`: Add a user to a group, must provide the GROUP field.

-### Response Format
+#### Response Format

 ```
 STATUS:<status>
+RESOURCE:<resource_name>
 DATA_TYPE:<type>
 GROUP:<group_name>
 DATA:<response_data>
 END_OF_RESPONSE
 ```

+## Limitations and Future Work
+- **In-memory Storage:** ...
+- **Encryption:**...

+### Future Enhancements
+- **Protocol Improvements:**...
+- **Persistent Storage:**...
+- **Enhanced GUI:**...
+- **Additional Features:**...